A million bolivars become one as Venezuela recalibrates battered currency - RFI

 The bolivar has lost nearly all its value in just over a decade -- shedding almost 73 percent in 2021 alone.

-The country's annual budget of 115 billion bolivars in 2007 -- then the equivalent of $50 billion -- if held in bolivars, would be worth less than a dollar today.
+The country's annual budget of 115 billion bolivars in 2007 -- then the equivalent of $50 billion -- if held in the local currency, would be worth less than a dollar today.

-Venezuela is battling its eight year of recession as well as hyperinflation that reached nearly 3,000 percent in 2020 and more than 9,500 percent the year before, according to central bank figures.
+Venezuela is battling its eighth year of recession as well as hyperinflation that reached nearly 3,000 percent in 2020 and more than 9,500 percent the year before, according to central bank figures.

 In May, the government tripled the minimum monthly wage but the new amount was not enough even to buy a kilogram of meat.